Required documents for re-entering the United States in J-1 status

 - documents verifying the financial resources appearing on your DS-2019 (for example, a letter of financial aid, bank statement, letter verifying employment)

 J-2 dependents must also show proof of relationship to the J-1 principal (birth or marriage certificate).
 The documents, procedures, and processing time required to obtain a visa can vary from post to post.
-Click here for links to many U.S. Embassies abroad or here for general information about applying for a U.S. entry visa.
+Information about many of the U.S. Consulate/Embassies abroad is available online and general information about applying for a US entry visa is also available online.

 Special cautions for U.S. entry visa renewal